OpenIndiana/oi-docs/docs/handbook/community.md

 <p>Unfortunately, it is not possible to run Oracle Database version 12 and above on OpenIndiana.</p>
 </div>

+## How to Install the TeX Live Typesetting Software on OpenIndiana Hipster

+Link to TeXLive Document: <a href= "texlive/index.html" target="_blank">OpenIndiana Hipster Notes for TeX Live Users</a>

 ## How to Install Squeak Smalltalk-80 on OpenIndiana Hipster

 Link to Squeak Document: <a href= "squeak/index.html" target="_blank">OpenIndiana Hipster Notes for Squeak Users</a>